MicrosoftDocs/sql-docs/azure-sql/managed-instance/managed-instance-link-feature-overview.md

 ms.topic: conceptual
 ms.custom: ignite-fall-2021
 ---
-# Managed Instance link feature (Preview) overview - Azure SQL Managed Instance
+# Managed Instance link feature overview - Azure SQL Managed Instance
 [!INCLUDE[appliesto-sqlmi](../includes/appliesto-sqlmi.md)]

 This article provides an overview of the Managed Instance link feature which enables near real-time data replication from SQL Server to Azure SQL Managed Instance.
 The link provides hybrid flexibility, database mobility, and unlocks a number of scenarios, such as scaling read-only workloads, offloading analytics and reporting to Azure, migrating to the cloud, and, with SQL Server 2022, disaster recovery.